tomoslau/tomoslau.github.io/_posts/2019-07-14-gogovan-courier.md

 permalink: /gogo-delivery-courier-activation/
 ---

-Nine months into launching GOGO Delivery (a crowd-sourced delivery service), the demand grew to a point where the supply couldn’t keep up.
+Nine months into launching Gogo Delivery (a crowd-sourced delivery service), the demand grew to a point where the supply couldn’t keep up.
 Couriers were scrolling through a long list of orders to find orders to take.
 Response time increased and completion rate dropped.
 To improve this, our team pivoted our objective to improve courier activation.

 ## My role